High Availability vs Fault Tolerance: What’s the Difference?

 Whether you’re thinking about moving to a new data center, or you’re questioning whether or not to move away from your current in-house setup, you’ll likely already have a good idea of what you’re looking for.

-One of the key requirements that we often hear companies asking for is of course fault tolerance.
+One key requirement we often hear companies asking for is fault tolerance.
 If downtime is a concern for you, then this should certainly feature highly on your list of priorities.
 But did you know that high availability can provide a similar level of service?

 Why not take a moment to learn more about what terms like high availability and fault tolerance mean and how these options might affect the service you’re able to provide to your own customers?

-In this article, we’ll divulge all you need to know about fault tolerance and high availability, so you can make the best decision for your business.
+In this article, we’ll explain everything you need to know about fault tolerance and high availability so you can make the best decision for your business.

 Fault tolerance is a hugely attractive offer in any data center.
 In short, it means that a data center will never come up against issues that would result in service interruption, and therefore, businesses will never be held back by problems relating to their chosen data center.

-For companies that rely on their online services to connect with customers and fulfill their obligations, fault tolerance is enormously important.
+Fault tolerance is enormously important for companies that rely on their online services to connect with customers and fulfill their obligations.
 But, of course, like all good things, it comes at a price.

-Redundancy plays a big role in this, but this also means redundant components must be on standby at all times – and must be paid for whether they’re ever needed or not.
+Redundancy plays a big role in this, but redundant components must be on standby at all times and must be paid for whether they’re ever needed.
 This is why colocation data centers, like TRG’s, are so attractive.

-These facilities are built with fault tolerance in mind in order to mitigate the risks of downtime, but without users having to pay as much as they would for their own data centers.
+These facilities are built with fault tolerance in mind to mitigate the risks of downtime without users having to pay as much as they would for their own data centers.

-The term high availability also relates to the reduction of downtime through a carefully considered setup.
+The term high availability also refers to reducing downtime through a carefully considered setup.
 High availability prioritizes the most important services to cut the risk of the most damaging interruptions, using shared resources to minimize downtime without escalating costs.

-If a system, component, or application runs into problems in a high availability setup, software, and hardware are both used to bring services back to life in what the system determines to be the quickest and most effective way.
+If a system, component, or application encounters problems in a high-availability setup, software and hardware are used to bring services back to life in what the system determines to be the quickest and most effective way.

 High availability doesn’t usually result in instant recovery like fault tolerance would, but downtime is commonly reduced to under a minute.
 Backup processors can also usually be used during these periods.

-For some companies, given that more essential services tend to be best protected, this is a good option.
-It’s often said to offer the best of both worlds: minimal service interruption along with more affordable pricing.
+For some companies, this is a good option, given that more essential services tend to be best protected.
+It offers the best of both worlds: minimal service interruption and more affordable pricing.

-We’re always asked whether fault tolerance is worth the investment or whether high availability is just as good (and much more affordable!)
-The answer to this of course varies depending on your needs.
+We’re always asked whether fault tolerance is worth the investment or whether high availability is just as good (and much more affordable!).
+Of course, the answer varies depending on your needs.

-The key thing to consider is what the cost of downtime would be for your company, and how this might vary depending on when the downtime occurred.
+The key thing to consider is the cost of downtime for your company and how this might vary depending on when the downtime occurs.

 If downtime was encountered during the busiest period for your company, what would this mean in terms of lost revenue?
 Think about this and weigh up how your business would cope with a limited amount of downtime over the year.